 We will not:

-- Store or transport personal data outside of the EU or outside of countries which are granted to have Adequate Levels of Protection as defined by the European Commission
+- Store or transport personal data outside of the UK, the EU or outside of countries which are granted to have Adequate Levels of Protection as defined by the European Commission

 - Share your data with any third parties except where we have the legal basis for doing so, or where required by law